SamuelH-O/Sams-Cube-Game/README.md

 ## Description

-A simple Tetris clone to teach myself how to make android apps and how to use OpenGL ES.
+A simple Tetris clone to teach myself how to make android apps and how to use the canvas.